TiffinTech/python-pdf-audo/README.md

 # Prerequisites

+Some IDE might be helpfull e.g.: VS Code or PyCharm.

 You need espeak, ffmpeg, pipenv installed on your Computer.

-Some IDE might be helpfull e.g. VS Code or PyCharm.

 ## MscOS